programminghistorian/jekyll/new-lesson-workflow.md

 ### Code Blocks

 If you want to include code in a lesson, or to show the output of a program, use a *code block*.
-On a new line, use three backticks (`` ``` ``) to open a code block, followed by the language of your code (eg, `python` or `html`).
+On a new line, use three backticks (`` ` ``) to open a code block, followed by the language of your code (eg, `python` or `html`).
 Then paste in your code, and when finished, close the code block with three more backticks.
-The code will the be offset in the finished version and will look like this:
+The code will then be offset in the finished version and will look like this:

 ```python
 print 'hello world'
 ```

+You can also read more on [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks).

 ### Smart Quotes